 As their music received more airplay, Echobelly won admiration from other artists as well.
 Madonna expressed interest in putting them on her Maverick label, and R.E.M. requested the group as the opening act for their upcoming tour.
-The band returned to the studio in 1995 to create their next album, On, which proved even more popular than its predecessor.
-Produced by Shaun Slade and Paul Kolderie, who had also produced Hole and Radiohead, On was called “eminently listenable” by Tamara Palmer in Audio.
-“Singer and lyricist Sonya Aurora Madan sounds as if she has become more aware of the beauty and strength in her voice, which emerges with a more poised and practiced edge,” continued Palmer.
+The band returned to the studio in 1995 to create their next album, On, produced by Sean Slade and Paul Kolderie, who had also produced Hole and Radiohead.
+The album created an interest worldwide and tour very successful world tours were put together.

-In 2004 Echobelly released a fifth album – again through their own Fry Up label.
+In 2004 Echobelly released a fifth album, Gravity Pulls – again through their own Fry Up label.